-For the past 37 years, La Source Ancienne Ounfo – A New Orleans based Vodou society – has celebrated the Day of the Dead/Fet Gede (“Geh-day”) with an annual Vodou ceremony to invoke the Gede.
+La Source Ancienne Ounfo , a New Orleans based Vodou society, in partnership with the New Orleans Healing Center, will celebrate the Day of the Dead/Fet Gede with a Vodou ceremony to invoke the Gede.
 It is soothing and reassuring to know that our Dead are not gone, that we can come together in community to honor and visit with them.
 In return, our memory of the Dead keeps their spirits alive and present.

 The Mexican Days of the Dead are the days at the end of October and the beginning of November, when the veil separating the Living and the Dead is most diffuse.
 The Dead come back to visit the living –children visit first, on Oct 31st, the familial adults on November 1st, and finally the unremembered Dead on November 3rd.
 It is the time of year when summer has ended and Nature is moving towards wintery death.
 In Mexico, elaborate displays transform graves into altars and thousands of candles illuminate the path between worlds and give warmth to the returning Dead.
 Tables are set up with food for the Dead and families picnic on top of graves all night.